Platonic-Systems/generics-sop-examples/doc/edit.md

 ### Naive implementation

 For pedagogic reasons, we begin with a naive implementation of `geq'` to illustrate the above explanation.
-We need a `sumEq` function that checks the equality of the first constructor and then recurses it for others.
+We need a `sumEq` function that checks the equality of the first constructor and then recurses for others.
 The function will case-match on the outer list.
 Likewise, for each sum constructor, we will need a `prodEq` that checks the equality of its products.
 It does so, similarly, by checking the equality of the first product and then recursing for the rest; `prodEq` will case-match on the inner list.

 ```haskell
 geq' :: SumEq (Code a) => NS (NP I) (Code a) -> NS (NP I) (Code a) -> Bool